Frequently Asked Questions

 Entrance and/or hall phones are available for emergency help, if needed.
 Any additional questions regarding telephone service can be directed to Telephone Services at 740-587-6454.

 There is a Greyhound bus station in downtown Columbus (approximately 30 miles).
-Port Columbus International Airport is located on the east side of Columbus (approximately 25-30 minutes travel time).
+John Glenn Columbus International Airport is located on the east side of Columbus (approximately 25-30 minutes travel time).
 While there is no official University shuttle service available, students most frequently carpool, share a taxicab, or use Columbus Transportation (1-800-476-3004).

 The Student Activities Office will offer limited Denison van shuttle service to and from the airport (CMH) during the Thanksgiving, Winter Holiday and Spring Break.
 Advance registration for these shuttles is required, a list of shuttle times is available in the Student Activities Office.